 Ashwaganda – this herb is also an adaptogen.
 In Ayurvedic medicine it is used to treat age-related physical debility and impotence.
 It acts on the reproductive and nervous system and has sedative and immune strengthening properties.
 If you are feeling stressed out or suffering from insomnia and reproductive issues, Ashwaganda is a good herb to include in your healing regime.

 Black Walnut Hull – according to herbalist, Phyllis Light, Black Walnut Hull is the traditional remedy for treating goiter and hypothyroidism.
-The hulls are rich in iodine.
 This herb is also used to tonify the intestines and digestive system as a whole.
 It is especially useful for those suffering with Candida and/or bacterial overgrowth, leaky gut and bloating.

 Bugleweed – also know as “lycopus” is an excellent remedy for hyperthyroid and thyroid storms.
 According to Master Herbalist, Matthew Wood, “Lycopus was discovered to be an excellent remedy for hyperthyroidism and hyperadrenalism.
 It reduces the output of thyroid-stimulating hormone (TSH) from the pituitary, turning down the setting on the thyroid level.”
 If you are feeling hyper at night and cannot sleep or you are suffering with extreme nervousness, or heart-pounding thyroid storms, put this herb to work on calming down your system.

 Melissa (Lemon Balm) – is an effective treatment for Graves and hyperthyroid.
 “In the Middle Ages, people used this herb to reduce stress and anxiety, promote restful sleep, improve appetite, lower fever and ease the pain and discomfort of indigestion.”
 Another traditional use of Lemon Balm is as an antiviral.
 Many people suffering with thyroid disorders often complain of frequent cold sores and herpes virus infections (including Epstein Barr).
-Lemon Balm directly inhibits viral replication (which eases the load on the liver), so it can help stop viruses from growing out of control.
+Lemon Balm directly inhibits viral replication which eases the load on the liver, and can help stop viruses from growing out of control.

 Bladderwrack – a sea plant used as tincture and eaten, too.
 This plant is beneficial for both hyper and hypo thyroid.
 Regular consumption of Bladderwrack can normalize a swollen prostate, lower chronic high blood pressure, promote healing and improve sleep.
 “Much of the iodine in bladderwrack presents as di-iodotyrosine, an immediate precursor of the thyroid hormones thyroxine and tri-iodothyronine.
 This makes it the sea vegetable of choice for treating thyroid disorders by providing the immediate precursors for T4 and T3.”

 Don’t disregard the power of botanical medicine.
-Some of these herbs, combined with a thyroid healing diet, have the right ingredients to shift your body into healing and move you out of suffering!
+Some of these herbs, combined with a thyroid healing diet, have the right ingredients to shift your body into healing and out of suffering!

 When using herbs of any kind, from the sea or from the land, it’s best to work with a knowledgeable practitioner.
 If you live in the United States you can find an herbalist through The American Herbalist Guild.